nmerriam/embeddedanswers/_posts/2025-04-13-singlepath-1.md

 code is so important.
 First, consider secure, encryption code, where different paths give rise to different timing and different power signatures.
-These can weaken the security in unintended ways, making branchless code extremely desirable, possibly essential.
+These can weaken the security in unintended ways, making single-path code extremely desirable, possibly essential.

+Single-path code has no conditional branches.
+Branchless code is a subset of single-path code with no branches at all.

-Branchless code for encryption is the most extreme case, where we really need the code to contain no branches at all.
-In most performance computing, it is more the case that code with fewer branches beats code with more branches.
+Single-path code for encryption is an extreme case, where we really need the code to contain no conditional branches at all.
+In most performance computing, it is more the case that code with fewer (conditional) branches beats code with more (conditional) branches.
 So we are not necessarily talking about pure, branchless code, but rather small fragments that can be made branchless.

 Modern, performance CPUs are good at executing instructions fast.
 So